angular/angular-ja/aio-ja/content/guide/glossary.md

 When using template-driven forms:

 * The "source of truth" is the template.
 The validation is defined using attributes on the individual input elements.
-* [Two-way binding](#data-binding) with `ngModel` keeps the component model synchronized with the user's entry into the input elements.
+* [Two-way binding][AioGuideGlossaryDataBinding] with `ngModel` keeps the component model synchronized with the user's entry into the input elements.
 * Behind the scenes, Angular creates a new control for each input element, provided you have set up a `name` attribute and two-way binding for each input.
 * The associated Angular directives are prefixed with `ng` such as `ngForm`, `ngModel`, and `ngModelGroup`.